mneri/csv/IMPLEMENTATION.md

 return DFA[index & 0x7F];
 ```

-Thanks to the mask, the JIT compiler is able to prove that the index is always between the bounds and eliminates the
+`0x7F` constrains the `index` to `[0, 127]`.
+Thanks to the mask, the JIT compiler is able to prove that the index is
-array bounds check, as shown in the assembly below.
+always between the bounds and eliminates the array bounds check, as shown in the assembly below.

 ```assembly
 and    $0x7f,%r10d